aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ## Terminal Stream Operations (15 min)

-In the last section, we learned about intermediate stream operations and how they can be used to manipulate streams.
-We also learned that stream processing doesn't start until there's a terminal stream operation.

-We'll use this section to discuss terminal stream operations.
 As mentioned in the last functional programming module, terminal operations such as `forEach()` mark the stream as consumed, after which it can no longer be used.

 Some commonly used terminal stream operations are:
 - `findFirst`: returns the first entry in a stream.